Kash Doll: Career

 Early in her career, Kash Doll performed in local clubs, schools and charity events in the Detroit area.
 Kash Doll later signed a deal with a local recording company in Detroit which later fell through.
 She then began using social media to build a following by releasing short videos of herself rapping.
 Drake used Instagram to invite her to open a show for him on his Summer Sixteen tour stop in Detroit.

 Kash Doll remixed Tinashe's single "2 On" in 2015.
 She then released a video for a single called "Run Me My Money", which went viral in 2015.
 That same year she released her mixtape, Keisha vs Kash Doll.
 In December 2017, Kash Doll appeared on Big Sean and Metro Boomin's single "So Good".
 After being released from her previous deal, on July 16, 2018, she released an EP called The Vault on streaming platforms.
 One music video from the EP, "For Everybody", received over 10 million views on YouTube.

 She released a mixtape called Brat Mail on her birthday in 2018.
-It was dedicated to her fans, who she refers to as "bratz".
+It was dedicated to her fans, who she refers to as "Bratz".
 In August 2018, Kash Doll signed a record deal with Republic Records.
 She then released her first single as a part of that deal, "Ice Me Out".
 Kash Doll released a single called "Hustla" in April 2019, which highlights her experiences from working at strip clubs.
 She stated that she is trying to awareness for and advocate on behalf of the women in that industry.
 On June 7, 2019, Kash Doll released a new single titled "Kitten" that features American rapper Lil Wayne.
 Kash Doll featured on Australian rapper Iggy Azalea's single "Fuck It Up" from Azalea's 2019 studio album, In My Defense.
 Kash Doll was also an opening performer for Meek Mill's 2019 The Motivation Tour.

 She made her TV debut as herself in 2 episodes of Empire in 2020.
 She has a recurring role as Monique in Starz series BMF as of 2021.

 Personal life

-In September 2021, Kash Doll announced on Instagram that she was expecting her first child with Detroit rapper, Tracy T. She gave birth to their son on January 6, 2022.
+In September 2021, Kash Doll announced on Instagram that she was expecting her first child with Atlanta rapper, Tracy T. She gave birth to their son on January 6, 2022.
+In March 2024, Kash Doll announced on Instagram that she was expecting her second child.
+She gave birth to their daughter on June 12, 2024.